Napam/meny/README.md

 Of what I can think of: you can either define your functions in another python file and import that, or you can create a class (in the same file as the case functions) that consists of your functions as static methods.

 ## Optional: Decorator
 To enforce a common behavior when entering and leaving a case within a menu, you give a decorator to the ``menu`` function.
-However, it is important that the decorator implemets ``__wrapped__`` attribute.
+However, it is important that the decorator  implements the ``__wrapped__`` attribute (this is to handle docstrings of wrappers as arguments for wrapped functions).
 Generally, it should look like this

 ```python
 import sleep